Measurement of inclusive electrons from open heavy-flavor hadron decays in $p$+$p$ collisions at $\sqrt{s} = 200$ GeV with the STAR detector: Data analysis for inclusive production

 \subsection{Analysis principles}

-Three principal steps are carried out to measure $\rm HFE$ production at STAR: \begin{enumerate} \item identification, purity and efficiency correction of inclusive electrons ($\rm INE$), \item identification and efficiency correction of the photonic electrons ($\rm PHE$), and subtraction of $\rm PHE$ from the $\rm INE$ sample, \item subtraction of remaining background sources called hadron decayed electrons ($\rm HDE$), including di-electron decays of light vector mesons ($\rho$, $\omega$, $\phi$), quarkonium decays ($\jpsi$, $\Upsilon$), Drell-Yan processes, and kaon semi-leptonic decays ($\Ke$). \end{enumerate} The first two steps can be summarized by where $N_{\rm NPE}$ is the non-photonic electron ($\rm NPE$) yield, $N_{\rm INE}$ is the inclusive electron candidate yield, $P_{\rm e}$ is the purity of the electron sample, $N_{\rm PHE}$ is the photonic electron yield, $\effPho$ is the photonic electron identification efficiency, and $\epsilon_{\rm total}$ is the overall efficiency for trigger, track reconstruction and electron identification.
+Four steps are carried out to measure $\rm HFE$ production in this analysis: \begin{enumerate} \item identification and purity correction of inclusive electrons ($\rm INE$), \item identification and efficiency correction of the photonic electrons ($\rm PHE$), and subtraction of $\rm PHE$ from the $\rm INE$ sample, \item efficiency correction of non-photonic electrons ($\rm NPE$), \item subtraction of remaining background sources called hadron decayed electrons ($\rm HDE$), including di-electron decays of light vector mesons ($\rho$, $\omega$, $\phi$), quarkonium decays ($\jpsi$, $\Upsilon$), Drell-Yan processes, and kaon semi-leptonic decays ($\Ke$). \end{enumerate} The first three steps can be summarized by where $N_{\rm NPE}$ is the non-photonic electron yield, $N_{\rm INE}$ is the inclusive electron candidate yield, $P_{\rm e}$ is the purity of the candidate electron sample, $N_{\rm PHE}$ is the photonic electron yield, $\effPho$ is the photonic electron identification efficiency, and $\epsilon_{\rm total}$ is the overall efficiency for triggering, tracking and particle identification of electrons.